+855 (0) 86 665 567

 1.2.
 By train

-Vietnamese Culture is one of the oldest culture in the World which has undergone changes almost four thousands of years.
+Vietnamese Culture is one of the oldest cultures in the World which has changed for almost four thousand years.

-Some people said Vietnamese culture has influence from Chinese culture but there is a study shows Vietnam culture has its own characters and has parallel development to Chinese culture.
+Some people say Vietnamese culture is influenced by Chinese culture but there is a study that shows Vietnam culture has its own characters and has parallel development to Chinese culture.

 Along the history of Vietnam from the Dynasty of Trieu, Dinh, Ly, Tran & Le.
-In the pretty much same time with Chinese dynasty of Han, Duong, Tong, Nguyen.
+It the pretty much the same time as the Chinese dynasty of Han, Duong, Tong, and Nguyen.

 Newsletter